Delph-Sunny/17-My_Fitness_Tracker/README.md

 :information_source:

-TO DO
+The MongoDB _workout_ contains only one collection called _workouts_.

 ## Installation and Usage

+You can use directly the [deployed app](https://homework-17-my-fitness-tracker.herokuapp.com/) on Heroku or run it locally with the following steps:
 - Open a terminal instance
 - Clone the following [repo](https://github.com/Delph-Sunny/17-My_Fitness_Tracker)
 - In the working directory, install the dependencies package with the following code line `npm i`
-- Once the dependencies have been installed and the .env added, enter `npm start`
+- Once the dependencies have been installed, enter `npm run seed` if you want some data.
+- Then enter `npm start` or `npm run watch`.

+When using the app, follow the queries to add new workouts or exercises.
+Note: All fields are mandatory.
+Go to the Dashboard page to see the workout statistics.

 ## Images of the App :mag: